 City Ordinance Section 425.070 requires property owners to receive authorization to remove Landmark trees.
 A Landmark tree is defined as a tree in fair or better condition which equals or exceeds 24-inches in diameter (width) measured at four feet above ground for hardwood trees, or 20-inches in diameter for softwood trees.

 If the tree you want to remove is less than the stated diameter (width) measured at four feet above ground, then there is no need for a permit and no paperwork is required.
 If you still have a question about your tree, please feel free to take a look at our City Licensed Tree Care Company List to contact an arborist with your concerns.
 If the tree you are wanting to remove is more than or equal to the stated diameter (width), then please move to step 2 to start the paperwork process for a tree removal permit.

 Step 2- Fill out Form & Take Picture of the Tree

 Please fill out the Landmark Tree Removal Application (PDF) and take pictures of the tree and email them to Parks and Recreation, or you can bring them to the Parks and Recreation Department at City Hall.

-Step 3 - Get a Visit from the Contracted Arborist
+Step 3 - Get a Visit from the City Arborist

-The City of Lake Saint Louis will have our contracted Arborist come and inspect the tree and will deny or approve the application based on if any city codes are being violated.
+The City of Lake Saint Louis will have our City Arborist come and inspect the tree and will deny or approve the application based on if any city codes are being violated.